 On Form 1065, a partnership will report its income and losses for its business activities for the year.
 It will also report the assets and liabilities of the partnership.

-Other common information reported on Form 1065 include:
+Other common information reported on Form 1065 includes:

-Partnerships may also have state filing requirements that will vary state to state.
+Partnerships may also have state filing requirements that will vary from state to state.

 Form 1065 is due March 15th, but can be extended to September 15th.

 For corporate partners, Schedule K-1 must be filed on Form 1120 or 1120S, due March 15th, but can be extended until September 15th.

 For individual partners, Schedule K-1 must be filed on Form 1040, due April 15th.
 This can also be extended until October 15th.

 If you raise capital from Limited Partners (i.e. a syndication or fund), it is in your best interest to keep very clean records.
 This will help your tax preparer file Form 1065 and issue K-1s to those Limited Partners prior to the April 15th filing deadline for individuals.

 This is a good investor relations practice that will keep your investors from continually asking for their K-1, make your company look professional, and increase the likelihood of receiving repeat investments and referrals from your current investors.

 Since the partnership itself pays no tax, individuals will pay the 15.3% self-employment tax if applicable.